ReScience/ReScience-submission/article/Larisch-2018.md

 Early implementations such as pair-based STDP learning rules failed to reproduce some experimental observations, for example triplet or quadruplets experiments [@Pfister2006].

-@Clopath2010 introduced a STDP model able to reproduce the experimental findings of triplet studies.
+@Clopath2010 introduced a STDP model, which is able to reproduce the experimental findings of triplet studies.
 They propose a biologically-motivated model with a voltage-based learning rule, where the occurrence of long term depression (LTD) or long term potentiation (LTP) depends on the postsynaptic membrane voltage.
 Clopath and colleagues could reproduce how the occurrence of LTD and LTP depends on the depolarizing of the postsynaptic membrane potential, as observed in voltage-clamp [@Ngezahayo2000] and stationary-depolarization experiments [@Artola1990].
-Further, they could reproduce experimental finding from spike pair repetition and triplet experiments [@Sjoestroem2001], as from spike bursting experiments [@Nevian2006].
+Further, they could reproduce experimental finding, from spike pair repetition and triplet experiments [@Sjoestroem2001], as well as spike bursting experiments [@Nevian2006].
 They were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of V1 simple cells.
 Therefore, they implemented a homeostatic mechanism to